Seagate/cortx-k8s/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The change is tested and works locally.
 - [ ] New or changed settings in the solution YAML are documented clearly in the README.md file.
 - [ ] All commits are signed off and are in agreement with the [CORTX Community DCO and CLA policy](https://github.com/Seagate/cortx/blob/main/doc/dco_cla.md).

+If this change requires newer CORTX or third party image versions:

+- [ ] The `image` fields in [solution.example.yaml](../k8_cortx_cloud/solution.example.yaml) have been updated to use the required versions.
+- [ ] The `appVersion` field of the [Helm chart](../charts/cortx/Chart.yaml) has been updated to use the new CORTX version.

 If this change addresses a CORTX Jira issue: